pradeesh-ml/Emotion-Detection-ResNet34/README.md

 # Emotion Detection using ResNet34 and OpenCV

 ## Overview
 This project implements an emotion detection system using a ResNet34-based convolutional neural network.
-The model is trained on grayscale facial images and detects seven emotions: **Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise**.
+The model is trained on grayscale facial images from the FER-2013 dataset and detects seven emotions:  **Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise**.
 It also includes a real-time webcam-based emotion detection system using OpenCV.

 ## Features
 - Data preprocessing and augmentation using `ImageDataGenerator`